supervisely-ecosystem/rasterize-objects-on-images/README.md

 </div>

 ## Overview
 During labeling objects are treated as layers.
 Objects order matters and defines final visualization.

-Objects rasterization is useful techniq to prepare data for NN training.
+For example, objects rasterization is needed to train semantic segmentation model (every pixel on the image have to belong to a single class).

+Let's see the example below.
+First labeled object is road, second object is car.
+We labeled them separately.
+Now some image pixels (car) belong to two objects simultaneously.

 <img src="https://media.giphy.com/media/xOUlIfGk7kXlmcWwKb/giphy.gif"/>

+How mo make a hole in road object?
+**Option 1: during labeling**.
+Drawbacks:
+- It requires more clicks (car will be labeled twiсe - as a hole in the road and as ar itself) - even with a specially designed labeling tools.
+- It is hard to modify objects.
+If the car is labeled wrong, we have to modify both car and hole in the road.
+Therefore we make more clicks and spend more time.
+- Sometimes it is impossible because annotation requirements may change over time.
+For example: at the beginning we labeled only `road` surfaces and then requirements changed - new class `car` have to be labeled too.